 25 years later she brought it up to "apologize."
 And this is where I really learned some things about her.
 What I saw was that it was still all always about her.
 She didn't apologize to make me feel better, but herself.
 She didn't ask and we didn't talk about, how it made me feel.
 Or the kids.
 Instead, we talked about why she did it.
 And you may be wondering how she could defend such behavior.
 Well, my mother can and make you feel guilty in the process.
 I actually fed her some of the excuses.

 I'm pretty sure she was only apologizing now because she and husband were getting divorced and he was nailing her with her past misdeeds.
 Which of course, he had a big hand in, but I digress.
 If she was sorry, she'd have said so at the time.
 It doesn't take you 25 years to realize something like that is wrong.
+If I'd confronted her, she'd probably lie or say she didn't remember, as she has so many other shameful things she's done.
+She said she had no idea what came over her and it's not like her.
+Well, I do and it is.

-So what did I learn from this?
-I know, I've written about this before but I just realized some new things and one is that it isn't about her.
-It's about me.
-It has always been about me and that my version is the real one.
-It wasn't a joke because we weren't all laughing.
-It was a malicious, cruel prank.
-She wanted me to feel humiliated.
-The pier was basically her screaming at the top of her lungs, "I'm jealous of you!
+It was also her mask of goodness and piety (ahaha, pun) slipping and her narcissistic rage exploding out.
+It was her screaming at the top of her lungs, "I'm jealous of you!
 I feel insecure around you!!
-I hate you!!
+You know too much about me and I hate you for that.
 I want to cut you down to size!!
 You ruined my life and I've been going out of my way to ruin yours.
 The pie is just the exclamation point on that!"

 And I also realized that it doesn't matter why she did it.
+There's no excuse for it.
 It may have then, but I couldn't care less, now.
 Because again, it isn't about her.
 It's finally about me.
 I've been spending my life helping, fixing, covering for, explaining away, defending, rationalizing, parenting, her.
 I've been a bit actor in her melodrama of a life, a supporting character to her leading lady.
 Albeit with a very large, critical role.
 And president of her fan club.
 And I'm sick of it all.
 I quit.
 Exit, stage left.

 What I needed as a child, were nurturing, guidance, uplifting and care, from parents but had to give it to them instead.
-What I got was shame and hurt, exploitation and abuse.
+What I got was backstabbing, shame, hurt, exploitation and abuse.
 I see that she has been throwing pies in my face all my life.
 Shame on her.
 It shouldn't have happened that way, but it did.
 I know that and now it's time to get out of her sights.
 I couldn't then, but I can now.

 I gave better and I deserve better.
 I gave and deserve love and affection and support and respect.
 If it's only a one-way street, I'm driving another route.
 I don't owe anyone anything, least of all not to be used as a punching bag.
 I have, not only the right, but responsibility to protect myself.